 How a childhood condition sparked a career in regenerative medicine

 CIRM Scholar Dongwei Sun, PhD (left), with his mentor Huinan Liu, PhD, professor of bioengineering at the University of California, Riverside.
-As a child, Dongwei Sun underwent a medical treatment that left his lower limbs weak and occasionally numb.
-"This inspired my dedication to develop biomedical technologies that can prevent, treat, and potentially cure debilitating … Continue reading How a childhood condition sparked a career in regenerative medicine
+As a child, Dongwei Sun received a medical treatment that left his lower limbs weak and sometimes numb.
+“This experience inspired my dedication to develop biomedical technologies to prevent, treat, and potentially cure debilitating … Continue reading How a childhood condition sparked a career in regenerative medicine

 Filling gaps in federal research funding with a focus on neurological diseases